Indie Bookstore Guide

 2959 N. Clark, (773)929-8298

-The city’s much heralded—and rightly so—shop for comics, the Lakeview store has been a mecca for addicts to the drawn word for fifteen years.
+The city’s much heralded—and rightly so—shop for comics, the Lakeview store has been a mecca for addicts to the drawn word since 1991.
 The shop stocks its shelves with major publishers, but also prides itself on its devotion to independent comics from small presses, making it a fully comprehensive store (with tons of material from local graphic artists!).
 Add zines and an assortment of underground lit, and Chicago Comics becomes the place for image and word.

 One of Chicago’s best and most respected bookstores, Unabridged has built itself up as the city’s source for gay and lesbian literature (with no disrespect to Andersonville’s Women & Children First, of course).
 Along with the massive GLBT collection, Ed Devereux’s two-floor spot offers a gargantuan travel section, as well as traditional fiction and lit shelves.
 And the hand-written reviews by the staff are, bar none, the best, most helpful, in town.